This post has already been read 61260 times!

-Maintenance Repair and Overhaul (MRO) businesses are set to witness stunning growth over the next few years.
+Maintenance Repair and Overhaul (MRO) businesses in aviation are set to witness stunning growth over the next few years.
 However, the aviation companies that provide those services must navigate a rocky (and often uncertain) landscape to thrive.

 Due to new technologies, continued consolidation, and emerging markets, the Aerospace & Defense (A&D) industry is currently experiencing robust growth and unprecedented changes.
 These developments have transformed the risk landscape, making supply chains vulnerable to disruptions.

 In order to grow, these A&D companies must smartly and accurately position themselves to capitalize on the new opportunities that are coming from the MRO supply chain.

 Disruptions in an aviation company’s supply chain can equate to millions of dollars in losses, so the stakes have never been higher for A&D companies to navigate the changes, ensure business continuity and position themselves in the broadening market of rich opportunities.

 Here are five MRO supply chain challenges that aviation companies need to prepare for.